Oath of Allegiance (Ireland): Historical oaths of allegiance

 An oath of allegiance to the English crown was required by the Irish Act of Supremacy since the time of King Henry VIII (1537).
 This oath was extended under King William and Mary to peers, members of the House of Commons, bishops, barristers and attorneys.
 Under Queen Anne holders of many civil and Military offices were required to take oaths of allegiance, supremacy, and abjuration, to attend an Anglican Church of Ireland eucharist service and to declare against the Roman Catholic beliefs in transubstantiation.
 These oaths were gradually changed over the years.

 Under British rule, an oath of allegiance to the King was required for (prospective) barristers in Ireland who were called to the Bar.
 This excluded from the Bar a number of Nationalists who were not prepared to swear such an oath.
 For Catholics, the wording of this and other oaths required by the British administration proved difficult since they were denouncing the Pope.

-1782 Relief Act
+Relief Act 1782

-Following the 1782 Relief Act, which gave Catholic schools a legal footing, teachers were required to take an oath of allegiance to the British Crown.
+Following the Relief Act 1782, which gave Catholic schools a legal footing, teachers were required to take an oath of allegiance to the British Crown.
 The oath was of a similar wording to that which was used by Catholics who served in the British military since 1774, previous oaths contained a profession of fidelity to the British Crown with a rejection of Papal authority.